Web Based Access Control System: The Benefits Are Crystal Clear

 2. Go Forth & Multiply

-Cloud-based access control provides the freedom to reliably expand and contract your system as needed while keeping the costs aligned with actual system usage.
+A web based access control system provides the freedom to reliably expand and contract your system as needed while keeping the costs aligned with actual system usage.
 Gone are the days of guessing how much your system will need to accommodate and then buying expensive panels that may never be used to their full capacity.
 Instead, your system easily scales, as new users are brought on or removed, access levels adjusted and new doors are added.

 3. Always On

 Many businesses run around the clock.
 Grocery stores, apartment complexes, fitness centers and medical facilities represent only a fraction of the businesses that operate continuously.
 Today’s high-speed life demands that access control systems not only be on 24 hours a day, but that they be configurable and the monitoring data be available at a moment’s notice.
 System uptime and disaster recovery protocols are essential considerations when choosing an access control system.
 Unlike on-premise solutions that often require a system technician to be onsite to manually push through feature upgrades or cybersecurity patches, cloud-based access control allows changes to be deployed remotely any time of day.
-The “always on” model of cloud-based solutions makes them ideal for applications that require secure and efficient access control management from any device such as a laptop, smartphone or tablet device.
+The “always on” model of a web based access control system makes it ideal for applications that require secure and efficient access control management from any device such as a laptop, smartphone or tablet device.

 4. Bring It All Together

-The right cloud-based access control solution should work with all the new technologies building operators use to solve real-world problems.
+The right web based access control system should work with all the new technologies building operators use to solve real-world problems.
 Founded on an open API, these types of solutions encourage innovation with third-party software developers who need access control in their own products.
 They offer property managers a diverse, multi-vendor ecosystem that bridges the physical and digital worlds.
 Your access control becomes the foundation for a whole host of connected technologies like property management software, hybrid work management and maintenance ticking.

 5. Big Data, Big Protection